brucemack/brucemack.github.io/ampersand/index.md

 its apparent address/port *from the perspective of node 1111*.
 * Node 61057 sends and OPENRES message back to node 1111 with node's 2222 apparent address and port.
-* Node 1111 uses this information to place a call to node 2222.
-All of the normal IAX2 call negotiation and authentication takes place and the call proceeds as normal.
+* Node 1111 uses this information to place a call to node 2222 through the transient opening.
+All of the normal
+IAX2 call negotiation and authentication takes place and the call proceeds as normal.

 A few important notes: